Jeldudey/Jeldudey/README.md

 ## Hi there 👋
+If you want to hack me, email jeldudey@gmail.com and ill send the password.
 <!--
 **Jeldudey/Jeldudey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.